rowan-jansens/2020-10-03-nmcsa-pangeo/README.md

 #### The sessions in this workshop are based (albeit condensed due to time restrictions) on lessons in the Data Carpentry module, *Data Analysis and Visualization in Python for Ecologists*.
 The lessons are available at http://www.datacarpentry.org/python-ecology-lesson/, and are licensed with a Creative Commons Attribution (CC-BY-4.0) license: https://creativecommons.org/licenses/by/4.0/.
 The recommended citation is given here, though may be out of date:
 > John Gosset, April Wright (eds): "Data Carpentry Python Ecology lesson."
 Version 2017.04.0, April 2017, http://www.datacarpentry.org/python-ecology-lesson/

+#### Data Carpentry Code of Conduct
+ - Use welcoming and inclusive language
+ - Be respectful of different viewpoints and experiences
+ - Gracefully accept constructive criticism
+ - Focus on what is best for the community
+ - Show courtesy and respect towards other community members

 ### Pangeo Binder base with additional *Data Analysis and Visualization in Python* data files: [![Binder](https://binder.pangeo.io/badge_logo.svg)](https://binder.pangeo.io/v2/gh/nmcarpentries/2020-10-03-nmcsa-pangeo/master)

 ### Instructors: Karl Benedict, Mark Servilla, and Jon Wheeler